 Ziggy was a culmination of everything I had learned so far.
 Megan in Social life was a teenager with teenager problems, Maggie was tough and cold, Mia was innocent and vulnerable, Crackle was a follower and a fighter.
 Ziggy had to be tough, but vulnerable.
 A teenager, but with history and life experience.
 She had to follow, but know when to go her own way.

 Production was also a bit of everything.
 I had stunts and quiet scenes, worked indoors and outdoors, met new people and worked with people I’d met in other productions.
 I had more lines to memorize and more days of filming than I’d ever had, and spread out over more locations and more days than any production I’d ever been a part of.
-I also got to work with green screen for the first time.
+I also got to work with a green screen for the first time.
 Yes, Valerie was hard work, and that is what makes it such a big achievement.

 In my first web series, Snowshoe & Monster, I played Hanna, one of the three characters.
 Production started almost immediately after Valerie ended and I learned a lesson in preparation.
 I did not feel adequately prepared, and I should have worked harder on that.
 Hopefully, we will be doing more episodes in the new year and I will get to go back to the intelligent, sarcastic, open-minded Hanna and do her justice.

-This was also my first period piece, so I had to learn things like how to put film into and old camera.
+This was also my first period piece, so I had to learn things like how to put film into an old camera.
 The cast and crew were all around the same age, so we were pretty chill with each other, but again, everyone was professional and great at their jobs, and this was a serious production.
 I loved the feel of the show and because it should have several episodes, I will hopefully be able to experience Hanna’s growth as a character.

 Lastly, I played the very important role of Director for SIV, which I also wrote.
 This was a lesson in planning, in communicating, in adapting, and in appreciating every single person that is part of the process.
 I had a lot of fun for the two days of filming, but it was also a ton of work, all day every day.